Hong Kong tears down ‘Pillar of Shame’ sculpture honoring Tiananmen victims

 The 26-foot-tall artwork, known as the “Pillar of Shame,” had stood at the University of Hong Kong for nearly a quarter-century and honored the hundreds, if not thousands, of students and others killed on June 4, 1989, when the Chinese military crushed pro-democracy protests.

-The sculpture, depicting naked bodies twisted together, some in mid-scream, was created by Danish artist Jens Galschiot, and was one of the last remaining Tiananmen commemorations on Chinese soil.
+The sculpture, depicting naked bodies twisted together, some in mid-scream, was created by Danish artist Jens Galschiot and was one of the last remaining Tiananmen commemorations on Chinese soil.
 Each year on the anniversary of the massacre, students would scrub and clean the memorial.

-With students away on Christmas break, workers erected yellow barriers and large white curtains around the site of the sculpture on the university campus while security guards kept onlookers away.
+With students away on Christmas break, workers erected yellow barriers and large white curtains around the site of the sculpture on the university campus, while security guards kept onlookers away.
 Overnight, the artwork was dismantled into two pieces, wrapped up and taken away.

 The sculpture’s removal underscored the dramatic political changes in Hong Kong, where authorities have sharply curtailed freedom of expression since China imposed a harsh security law last year and rescinded freedoms it had promised the former British colony until 2047.
 The ability to commemorate Tiananmen in Hong Kong long differentiated the city from the Chinese mainland, where authorities have scrubbed the massacre from official history.